nakednous/proscene3_design/source.md

     <figcaption>Flow</figcaption>
 </figure>

+N:
+ALL int. app follows the next flow:
+- Input: basic pose
+- User interaction: Tell the app how to identify the actions that the user perform with the interactive tools.
+- Output: some changes in the shape of the input

 V:

 ## Demo: Deformation 2d & 3D
 ### Interactive Tools
-<li class="fragment"> There are required  tools with which the user could interact that allows to relate some action with a specific region of the image/mesh input (BIAS).
+<li class="fragment"> There are required  tools with which the user could interact and that allows to relate some action with a specific region of the image/mesh input.
-<li class="fragment"> We extend the class interactive Frame (Dandelion) to associate to them information about the image/mesh.
+<li class="fragment"> We extend the class interactive Frame to associate to them information about the image/mesh.

+N:
+- Higher level layer: Interactive frame modifies another
+- Dandelion Local coordinates & BIAS for handling objects that can be “grabbed”.

 V: